 I realised recently that I hadn’t written about anything I actually own in a while.
 Not that I write a lot about anything, but the majority of articles are always “Oooh, this would be nice!”
 Actually, most of my articles will always be like that because there’s always going to be more that I like than I own.
 In a way, this article will become that kind of article as well.
 Why?
 Well I have a Fender Squire Telecaster SSH (white), but I’m considering modifying it slightly.
 Let me explain how and why. … Fender Squire Telecaster SSH White

 People who follow me on any social network have probably seen me refer to my Notcaster from time to time.
 My Notcaster is a guitar I assembled using only components purchased on eBay.
 I will no doubt write more about the guitar here one day in my Scarebear’s guitars article series.
 Essentially, the Notcaster is a guitar that looks like a Telecaster, but isn’t.
 The initial guitar was purchased on eBay as a brand new guitar for $27.
 So you can imagine the quality of the guitar.
 Over time I’ve changed many components but one thing remained from the original guitar.
 The wiring.
-Thanks to Guitar Sauce, that has finally changed.
+Thanks to Guitar Sauce (sadly, no longer around), that has finally changed.
 Luckily, it changed for the better. … Guitar Sauce wiring kits—they rock!

 The third guitar I purchased in my current collection of guitars was bought for a reason unlike any other prior (or since for that matter).
 I was looking for a guitar I could keep at work.
 An office guitar if you will.
 I considered purchasing an electric guitar for work, but ended up deciding against that for a couple of reasons.